-When you perform a quick Google image search for “event landing page examples,” you’ll see there are a wide variety of designs.
-Some are actual landing pages; many are not (most have nothing to do with events, either).
+When you perform a quick Google image search for “event post-click landing page examples,” you’ll see there are a wide variety of designs.
+Some are actual post-click landing pages; many are not (most have nothing to do with events, either).

-That being said, how are you suppose to locate professional event landing page examples in creating your page?
+That being said, how are you suppose to locate professional event post-click landing page examples in creating your page?

 You can try and make sense of the search results in hopes of determining some best practices or modify your search query until you find a great example to follow.
-But whatever you do, don’t neglect to build an event landing page for your next event.
+But whatever you do, don’t neglect to build an event post-click landing page for your next event.

-Just like lead capture pages, event landing pages are standalone web pages designed specifically to convert visitors into event attendees.
+Just like lead capture pages, event post-click landing pages are standalone web pages designed specifically to convert visitors into event attendees.
 They can also be used for the sole purpose of collecting leads for your offers so that you can nurture them further down your marketing funnel.

-Landing pages are an indispensable part of marketing campaigns because, among other reasons, they help you:
+Post-click landing pages are an indispensable part of marketing campaigns because, among other reasons, they help you:

 Essentially, these are all event websites with full navigation bars, complete event agendas, videos, and more.
-Plus, many times the host's event website is linked from its homepage.

-Beyond the event’s details (dates, city, venue), the goal of the event landing page should be to sign up attendees, exhibitors, and sponsors — like Salesforce and Oracle do with their pre-registration pages:
+Beyond the event’s details (dates, city, venue), the goal of the event post-click landing page should be to sign up attendees, exhibitors, and sponsors — like Salesforce and Oracle do with their pre-registration pages:

 Host event pages are built long before the actual event takes place so they can generate traffic and sign-ups.
 Dreamforce and Oracle World occurred in September and October 2015, respectively, and both of the above pages were likely published within days of their completion.
-That means both 2016 pre-registration landing pages will be collecting emails for a full year!
+That means both 2016 pre-registration post-click landing pages will be collecting emails for a full year!